 LocalValetDriver::serves() method is simple; we always return

 true because this driver will always be handling requests for this site.
-Next is the
+This also stores the root path to the site, so we can make use of it later in the

 LocalValetDriver::frontControllerPath() method.
 This method determines whether the request should be routed to the

 wp/build/ directory.
 This is important to make sure our content is accessible to the browser.
 Once the determination has been made, we allow the parent method to take over.

 LocalValetDriver::isStaticFile() method is important for any WordPress core files to be mapped correctly.
 This method will attempt to use the URI as-is, but then will fall back to looking within the WordPress directory for the appropriate file.

 The final method is

 LocalValetDriver::loadServerEnvironmentVariables().
 First, a caveat: this method is only available in Valet+ as of version 1.0.19.
 It is being considered for Valet, but has not yet been implemented.
 This method will allow you to create a filed named

 .env.valet in the root of your site with custom environment variables.
 If you can’t think of why you might need this, that’s OK.
 It’s not needed for everyone.

 To make WP CLI use easier from any directory within this site, I’ve added a